Aankarsh/Deployment-and-configuration-of-a-Private-Cloud-in-AWS/README.md

 ## Result:
 Thus, a  private cloud on AWS involves using VPCs has been created for  a dedicated, isolated network where we can manage our resources and control access according to our requirements.

-Thus, a  private cloud on AWS involves using VPCs has been created for  a dedicated, isolated network where we can manage our resources and control access according to our requirements.